 City Parks and Open Spaces:

 City of Escondido parks and open spaces are open in accordance with the new County of San Diego Public Health Order.
-All parking lots are open at 50% capacity and active recreation areas such as basketball, disc golf, and tennis courts are open for limited use by members of a single household only.
+All parking lots are open and active recreation areas such as basketball, disc golf, and tennis courts are open.

 - The climbing area at Eagle Peak is now open to registered climbers by permit only.
 You can find the permit here.